Oliver Hoyte

-Oliver Hoyte (born October 5, 1984) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at North Carolina State.
+Oliver Hoyte (born October 5, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the NC State Wolfpack.

 Early life

 Hoyte attended Chamberlain High School, where was a three-time All-conference and a two-time All-state selection.
 As a senior he posted 153 tackles (98 solo) and 5 sacks, while helping the team reach the Class 5A state championship game.

 He received All-state honors as a junior and senior and was an All-conference selection three straight years.

 College career

 Hoyte accepted a football scholarship from North Carolina State University.
 As a true freshman, he appeared in 14 games, tallying 51 tackles, 3 tackles for loss and one sack.
 As a sophomore, he started 11 games, making 97 tackles (second on the team) and 8 tackles for loss.

 As a junior starter, even though he came off the field in passing situations, he collected 93 tackles (led the team), 14.5 tackles for loss (ninth best in school history) and 1.5 sacks.

 As a senior, he started 10 games, registering 99 tackles (second on the team), 12 tackles for loss, one sack and 2 forced fumbles.
 He was part of a defense that included future NFL players Manny Lawson and Mario Williams on the defensive side.